-Torch-free and torch-safe detailing - for all bituminous solutions
+Torch-free detailing - for all bituminous solutions

 Our torch-free detailing designs specifically deliver secure and safe installations in the vicinity of combustible construction materials located on, or connected to, the roof such as timber substrates or upstands; abutments to cladding, roof tiles, slates or thatch; or debris such as dry leaf material that is at risk from ignition.